 In 2012 Greg left the award winning MoMo restaurant in Melbourne, Australia, to take over the reins at the iconic Petersham Nurseries Café in Richmond, UK.
 By the end of the year his Middle Eastern take on seasonal dining had earned the restaurant a Michelin star with Rebecca Burr, the editor of the Great Britain and Ireland Guide commenting: ‘Greg Malouf has stamped his own mark on Petersham Nurseries and we are delighted to highlight his original cuisine to our readers.’

 This year, Greg has once again taken on an exciting new challenge, moving to Dubai to take his innovative cuisine to the Middle East.
-His new restaurant in Dubai’s financial district will open in late 2013.
+His new restaurant in Dubai’s financial district will open early September 2014.

-Greg is also once again collaborating with his former wife Lucy Malouf on their next book, based on the cuisine of the Arabian Peninsula and due to be published in late 2014.
+Greg is also once again collaborating with his former wife Lucy Malouf on their next book, based on middle eastern vegetarian cuisine and is due to be launched in November 2014.

 Greg is a quietly spoken man whose easy-going manner and calm demeanour could not be more at odds with today's crop of excitable, brash television chefs.
 He describes himself as 'just a humble Lebanese-Australian boy from the suburbs' doing what he loves to do best: cook and eat!